pengutronix/platsch/README.rst

 By default platsch uses the first mode on each DRM connector. ``<format>`` defaults to ``RGB565``.
 See below how to change that behavior.

-Splash screen image must have the specified resolution and format.
+Splash screen images must have the specified resolution and format.
 See below how to generate them.

 After displaying the splash screen(s), platsch forks, sending its child to sleep to keep the DRM device open and the splash image(s) on the display(s).
-Finally platsch gives pid 1 to ``/sbin/init``.
+Finally platsch gives PID 1 to ``/sbin/init``.
 Later another application can simply take over.

-Seamless transitions are possible (e.g. to *weston* having the same image configured as background).
+Seamless transitions are possible (e.g. to *Weston* having the same image configured as background).
 Depending on the SoC used, the same format might be required to achieve that.